 This section includes information in the Voltage Reduction device that is built-in to the unit.
 This device lowers the Open Circuit Voltage in STICK welding.
 This function is useful in applications where a high OCV could be dangerous.
-The 200AP units are shipped from the factory in the disabled state.
+The 160P is shipped from the factory with the VRD in the disabled state.